wwwwwwzh/Notes/Logs.md

 The IGMPv2 is seen only once and maybe it's not leaving membership so have to wait till reopen computer.

 ### 9.12
 Cleaning mac storage memory disk.
 Library is 11G, System is 13G, usr is 10G, yuwawng is 114G so next time just target that directly.
-Library under yuwang is 50G
+Library under yuwang is 50G.
+Removed /Users/yuwang/Library/Developer/CoreSimulator which took 10G

 ### 9.13
 ON 9.11 the computer can't access internet.
 It's solved by resetting IP.
 It was 192.168 IP.
 Luckily I stored the original IP on Wrike.